pi314mm/pi314mm.github.io/index.markdown

 I am a gamer.
 I like rhythm games (Dance Dance Revolution and BeatSaber for example), VR games, puzzle games, and platformers.
 Yes, I play league, no, I'm not good at it

 I also like doing exercise that increases coordination and dexterity.
-I have been doing parkour for three years and I've sampled other similar activities like fencing and bouldering for short chunks of time
+I have been doing parkour for three years and I've sampled other similar activities